zacharied/vox2ksh/README.md

 Just running `converter.py` with Python 3 should begin converting the charts.
 The `--testcase` argument can be used to convert a specific testcase (run it with no argument to list available testcases).
 The `--song-id` argument can be used to convert the song with the specified ID.
+Run `converter.py -h` to see all options, including their short forms.

-## Disclaimer
+## Other

 This software is provided for educational purposes only.